C4pt4in007/role-play-game/README.md

 Note: - This was a college assignment and the problem was given to us by professor.
-I do not take any credit in creating this problem, we were given a base structure of the project, So, I had to only write code inside Game.h and Game.cpp which had empty constructor & function definitions.
+I do not take any credit in creating this problem, we were given a base structure of the project, So, I had to only write code inside Game.h and Game.cpp which had empty constructor & empty function definitions.
 The test suit GameTester GameTesterMain was already developed.

 # role-play-game
 You are the most junior programmer in a development team, whose task is to develop some type of role-play game.
 Your team leader hasn't decided the details of the game yet, but you are tasked with developing some C++ classes to model some entities (namely players and objects) and their basic interactions, as described below.
 It is not a full game and most of the actual game logic are not being implemented here.